-- (a) Unless a violation of the amateur rule is involved; - (b) Unless the competition takes place during the season of a sport in which the student is a squad member (vacation periods excepted); NOTE: I Eligibility forfeited under (b) may be restored for subsequent years at the discretion of the insti-
+- (a) Unless a violation of the amateur rule is involved; - (b) Unless the competition takes place during the season of a sport in which the student is a squad member (vacation periods excepted);

+NOTE: I Eligibility forfeited under (b) may be restored for subsequent years at the discretion of the institution.

-NOTE 2: The season of a sport shall be defined as that period beginning with the member institution's first scheduled contest in that sport and ending with the completion of the member institution's last sched-
+NOTE 2: The season of a sport shall be defined as that period beginning with the member institution's first scheduled contest in that sport and ending with the completion of the member institution's last scheduled contest in that sport.

 - (c) Unless the competition is on any team on which one or more players is a professional; - (d) Unless the competition is in organized basketball (pre-season vacation time, post-season or summer).
 Athletes who are representing or who have represented any ECAC member college in basketball are prohibited from playing organized basketball during the summer recess.
 Under this regulation Organized Basketball play will be considered as taking place if any one of the following conditions prevails: - The site or playing date is published or posted in advance; - 2.
-The play is officiated;
+The play is officiated; - 3.
+Score of the play is posted or recorded; - 4.
+A participating team is uniformed.